v-bianchi/website/README.md

 ## Tech

-I am using [SvelteKit](https://kit.svelte.dev/) as a static website generator.
+I am using [SvelteKit](https://kit.svelte.dev/) as a static website generator and [mdsvex](https://mdsvex.com/) to be able to write blog posts in markdown format.

 ## Credits